crosswalk-project/crosswalk-website/documentation/Getting_Started/40-Run_on_Tizen.md

 ## Push the package to the device

-1. Prepare the device (either connect it to the host or start it with VMware player/the emulator).
+1. Prepare the target (either connect it to the host or start it with VMware player/the emulator).

 2. Use `scp` to push the package to the device: